nasratk/extend-salesforce-token/README.md

 This repository contains an AWS Lambda function that refreshes Salesforce tokens.
 The function reads credentials from the AWS Systems Manager (SSM) Parameter Store and uses these credentials to request a new access token from Salesforce.
 The function is triggered automatically at a specified interval using Amazon EventBridge.

+This repository also contains files to deploy the Lambda function using SAM.
+The SAM template is defined in template.yaml

 ## Overview

 - **Language**: Python 3.12